lava/mcp-git-training-wheels/README.md

 LLMs try to please, but as the context window gets larger and larger, errors start to happen.
-In particular, current models have a tendency to just `git add -a` the whole source tree, accidentally pulling in the whole source tree.
+In particular, current models have a tendency to just `git add -a` the whole source tree, accidentally adding lots of random stuff to their commits.

-These issues become especially noticable when multiple agents are working on a codebase in parallel.
+These issues become especially noticable when multiple agents are working on a codebase in parallel, or if you're doing quick fixes while an agent is working.
 And no current model has the ability to un-fuck a git history.

 This MCP server gives the agent some training wheels for using git safely,.
 It ensures that only a specific named set of files can be committed, and also